Microsoft Access VBA Tutorials for self-paced learning, Class Modules, SQL Techniques, and AI Integration Guides.

 End Function

-The Date converted into Text form can be changed back into a valid date format with the Text2Date() Function.
-There is no validation check performed on the input value for errors and expected to pass the parameter value in the correct input format, the same as the Date2Text() Function output.
+The Date converted to Text form can be changed back to a valid date format with the Text2Date() Function.
+There is no validation check performed, and it expects the parameter value to be in the correct input format, similar to the Date2Text() Function.

 Example: